Playback of PRM encrypted content (Software PRM)

 The CONNECT Player SDK provides tools to enable playback of NAGRA Persistent Rights Management (PRM) encrypted streams.

 Also called Software PRM, this is the most widely-used mechanism used in applications on open devices, where the device has no PRM-specific libraries installed in the Android system.
-For details of Hardware PRM, see the PRM-protected playback with NAGRA CONNECT feature.
+For details of Hardware PRM, see the Playback of PRM encrypted content with NAGRA CONNECT feature.

 Handling PRM-encrypted content requires the PRM-enabled version of the CONNECT Player SDK .aar file.
 In the delivery package, the PRM-enabled libraries contain -prm- in the filename; for example, sdk-prm-integration.aar and sdk-prm-production.aar.